grezniczek/redcap_survey_auth/docs/implementation.md

 ## Session state and identity

 The module stores `logins` and `grants` under `redcap_survey_auth_v2` in the REDCap survey session.
 A login context contains navigation and authorization scope, a policy revision, CSRF value, and expiry.
+Survey grants also retain the exact authentication field values successfully written at login, for restoration after Start over.
 It does not retain the password or submitted survey answers/uploads.

 | State | Lifetime |
 | --- | --- |